 One of the most significant sun temples in India is located in peaceful Modhera village.
-Built in the 11th century by Solanki dynasty rulers, it's dedicated to Surya the Sun God.
-The temple is a substantial structure, consisting of a carved stepped tank, assembly hall, and main shrine.
+Built in the 11th century by Solanki dynasty rulers, the temple is dedicated to Surya the Sun God.
+It's a substantial structure, consisting of a carved stepped tank, assembly hall, and main shrine.
 It's covered in intricate stone sculptures.
 The sanctum is positioned in a way that it receives the first rays of the morning sun at the equinox.

 Rani ki Vav (the Queen's Stepwell), Patan

-Rani ki Vav is an ancient stepwell dating back to the 11th century and UNESCO World Heritage Site.
+Rani ki Vav is an ancient abandoned stepwell dating back to the 11th century and UNESCO World Heritage Site.
 It was also constructed during the Solanki dynasty, apparently in memory of ruler Bhimdev I, by his widowed wife.
 The stepwell has stairs going down seven levels, and panels containing more than 500 main sculptures and over 1,000 minor ones.
 Only discovered relatively recently, the stepwell was flooded by the nearby Saraswati River and silted over until the late 1980s.
 When it was excavated by the Archeological Survey of India, its carvings were found in pristine condition.

 - Where: Northwest Gujarat.
-Bhuj is 340 kilometers west of Ahmedabad (400km).
+Bhuj is about seven hours west of Ahmedabad (400km).
 It has an airport.

-One of the four most sacred char dham Hindu pilgrimage sites and seven most ancient sapta puri religious cities in India, Dwarka is considered to be the ancient kingdom of Lord Krishna and the first capital of Gujarat.
+One of the four most sacred Char Dham Hindu pilgrimage sites and seven most ancient Sapta Puri religious cities in India, Dwarka is considered to be the ancient kingdom of Lord Krishna and the first capital of Gujarat.
 The Krishna Janmashtami festival is a major event there.
-Of special importance are Dwarkadhish Temple, built around 200 BC, and Jagat Mandir.
+Of special importance is Dwarkadhish Temple, built approximately 200 BC and often referred to as Jagat Mandir.
 Head down to Gomti Ghat, at the holy water's edge, for a spectacle of decorated camels, tea stalls, and seashell jewelry sellers.
 Just north of Dwarka, Shivrajpur beach was recently awarded international Blue Flag certification for safety and cleanliness.

-- Where: Western Gujarat, at the mouth of the Gomti River on the Arabian Sea, 130 kilometers west of Jamnagar and 300 kilometers west of Ahmedabad.
+- Where: Western Gujarat, at the mouth of the Gomti River on the Arabian Sea.
+It's about three hours west of Jamnagar (132km).

 - Where: Western Gujarat in the Gulf of Kutch, about an hour west of Jamnagar (54km).

-An important pilgrimage destination, Somnath is one of the 12 jyotirlinga (shrines of Lord Shiva, where he's worshiped as a linga of light) in India.
+An important pilgrimage destination, Somnath Temple is one of the 12 jyotirlinga (shrines of Lord Shiva, where he's worshiped as a linga of light) in India.
 Its seaside location is powerful, the intricate carvings on its sandstone architecture are superb, and its history is fascinating.
-The temple was ransacked by Islamic invaders and rebuilt numerous times, with the final reconstruction taking place after India achieved Independence.
-Mahashivratri is celebrated in a big way there.
+The temple was ransacked by Islamic invaders and rebuilt numerous times, with the final reconstruction taking place after India achieved independence from the British.
+Maha Shivratri is celebrated in a big way there in February or March.
 A colorful religious fair is also held every year on Kartik Purnima (full moon night, usually in November), complete with small children dressed up as Lord Shiva and plenty of bhaang.

 - Don't miss the evocative evening Sound and Light Show at Somnath.

-Gir National Park, one of the Top Parks to See Wildlife in India, is the only place in the world where the Asiatic lion can now be found.
+Gir National Park, one of the top parks to see wildlife in India, is the only place in the world where the Asiatic lion can now be found.
 Thanks to conservation efforts, their numbers have been increasing.
-Gir is considered to be the largest dry deciduous forest in western India.
-There's plenty of other wildlife there, including around 300 types of birds.
-You'll have the best chance of spotting a lion if you go during March until May, although to most comfortable time to visit the park is from December until March.
+Gir is the largest dry deciduous forest in western India.
+There's plenty of other wildlife there, including about 300 types of birds.
+You'll have the best chance of spotting a lion if you go during December through May although April and May can be very hot.
 Safaris run daily.
 Plan your trip with this Gir travel guide.

 Palitana, a principal pilgrim center for Jains, has accumulated nearly 900 temples and more are being constructed.
 Climb in excess of 3,000 steps to the top of the hill and you'll find an astonishing Jain temple complex with sensational views.
 Do note that the hill is considered to be sacred.
 You cannot wear or carry any leather items and must dress conservatively.

-Saputara, meaning "Abode of Serpents" is situated on a densely forested plateau on top of the Sahyadri range.
+Saputara, meaning "Abode of Serpents", is situated on a densely forested plateau on top of the Sahyadri mountain range.
 This hill station has been developed as a tourist destination with hotels around a large lake, boat club, tribal museum, cable car, artist village, and other attractions.
 It's a popular weekend getaway, especially during the monsoon season when it's misty there.
 The district, known as The Dangs, is home to a large tribal population and is an ideal place to experience rural India.
 Community-based tourism is being pioneered by Rural Pleasure at Subir village.

-- Where: Southern Gujarat, 400 kilomoters south of Ahmedabad, close to the Maharashtra border.
+- Where: Southern Gujarat, close to the Maharashtra border.